 9. What is one thing about you that might surprise me?

 It could that a big burly bloke can make a rose out of fondant icing or a petite delicate woman has a black belt at Karate – whatever it is, it’s a good topic for conversation.

 10. Would you like to meet up again?

 If you don’t ask, you won’t know, and if you are the sort of person who can’t bear to be left wondering whether they will call or not it might be better to come right out and say it.

 Listening is just as much part of the art of conversation as talking so make sure you practice that too.
-Be prepared to answer any questions you use yourself as the chances are they will be turned back to you.
+Be prepared to answer any first date questions you use yourself as the chances are they will be turned back to you.